mi-g/libav-xbuild2win/README.md

 build-apps.sh
 -------------

-This script compiles previously downloaded the source code from `src` to generate both 32 and 64 bits versions of libav and associated library DLLs.
+This script compiles the previously downloaded source code from `src` to generate both 32 and 64 bits versions of libav and associated library DLLs.

 You must have a number of Ubuntu packages installed in order to run the script:
 ```
-sudo apt-get install git build-essential mingw-w64 mingw-w64-tools autoconf libtool-bin yasm cmake
+sudo apt-get install build-essential mingw-w64 mingw-w64-tools autoconf libtool-bin yasm cmake
 ```
 To invoke the build script, just type:
 ```